-The core class of the Complete Singer-Actor (CSA) intensive: A daily two-hour exploration of singing-acting in musical theater.
-The first hour will include physical warm ups, acting exercises, across the floor dance combinations, and discussions on musical theater topics.
-The second hour will be dedicated to putting these skills to practical use by staging songs and scenes from the musical theater repertoire for the program’s final concert.
+The core class of the Complete Singer-Actor (CSA) intensive: A daily two-hour exploration of singing-acting in musical theatre.
+The first hour will include physical warm ups, acting exercises, across the floor dance combinations, and discussions on musical theatre topics.
+The second hour will be dedicated to putting these skills to practical use by staging songs and scenes from the musical theatre repertoire for the programme’s final concert.

-For students in the CSA intensive only: An informal master class dedicated to musical theater style and how to give a successful musical theater audition.
-Topics included will be the differences between classical and contemporary/commercial vocal techniques, audition expectations for musical theater, how to choose the most successful audition song for you, finding your 8, 16, and 32 bar cuts of audition songs, and much more!
+For students in the CSA intensive only: An informal master class dedicated to musical theatre style and how to give a successful musical theatre audition.
+Topics included will be the differences between classical and contemporary/commercial vocal techniques, audition expectations for musical theatre, how to choose the most successful audition song for you, finding your 8, 16, and 32 bar cuts of audition songs, and much more!

 Morning Movement & Dance Class

 For students in the CSA intensive only: Learn how to warm up your body like a professional performing artist: including strengthening and stretching exercises, as well as fundamentals of dance movement with combinations at center and across the floor.
 Students will also be introduced to different styles of partner social dancing, such as Tango, Waltz, Swing, etc.